 Internal Organs of the Female Reproductive System

 The vagina is a muscular tube which expands and contracts.
-The walls of the vagina are lines with mucous membrane which protect the vagina and maintains lubrication.
+The walls of the vagina are lined with mucous membrane which protect the vagina and maintains lubrication.
 The vagina provides a passageway for various processes to occur such as giving birth, menstruation and sexual intercourse.

-The uterus is the part of the reproductive system that receives the fertilised ovum and supports development of the foetus during pregnancy.
+The uterus is the part of the reproductive system that receives the fertilised ovum and supports the development of the foetus during pregnancy.
 The uterus contains very strong muscles which expand and contract to help push the foetus out during childbirth.

 There are three main parts of the uterus, the corpus, the isthmus, and the cervix.
 The corpus, also known as the body makes up the main part of the uterus.
 The base of the body is known as the fundus.
 The cervix is the lowest part of the uterus which connects the vagina to the uterus.
 The isthmus connects the corpus to the cervix.

 The fallopian tubes attach to either side of the uterus and connects the uterus to the ovaries.
 Fertilisation usually takes place in the fallopian tubes.
 The fertilised ovum known as a zygote is then transported to the uterus where implantation occurs.
 This is where the embryo attaches to the wall of the uterus.